-- (a) Employee Only Economy Plan: employee contributions will be set at thirty-five dollars (\$35) per month beginning January 1, 2022 - (b) Employee Plus Family Economy Plan: employee contributions will be set at ninety-five dollars (\$95) per month beginning January 1, 2022. - (D) Employees who in January 2022 are enrolled and paying into the above plans will receive a one-time lump sum payment in January 2022 as follows: - 1.
+- (a) Employee Only Economy Plan: employee contributions will be set at thirty-five dollars (\$35) per month beginning January 1, 2022 - (b) Employee Plus Family Economy Plan: employee contributions will be set at ninety-five dollars (\$95) per month beginning January 1, 2022. - (D) Effective January 1, 2024, and each following year this agreement is in effect, the Employers's health insurance shall be the amount of money, for all employees, that is necessary to fund comparable coverage under the "Select Benefits Economy Medical/Audi/RX and preventatative Dental Plan" less a monthly employee contribution not to exceed 15% of the premium contribution for the employee only and employee family economy plans.
+Employees who in January 2022 are enrolled and paying into the above plans will receive a one- time lump sumpayment in January 2022 as follows: - 1.
 Two-hundred and ten dollars (\$210) if enrolled in the Employee Only Economy Plan - 2.
 Five-hundred and seventy dollars (\$570) if enrolled in the Employee Plus Family Economy Plan - (E) Under no circumstances shall the State be responsible for the payment of any benefits under the health and welfare plan or plans administered by the Union or its agents, successors, or assignees.
 No disputes under or relating to such benefits shall be subject to the grievance arbitration procedure in the collective bargaining agreement except an allegation that the Employer failed to make the agreed upon contributions.
 The Union agrees and undertakes to assure that any alternative insurance plan or health and welfare plan implemented under this agreement is in compliance with all applicable Federal and State laws and regulations.
 The parties will meet and confer regarding changes in Federal or State laws and applicable regulations.